Code-Institute-Submissions/ksngo-Project2/README.md

 ## UX

 This website is for anyone who is interested to find out more about the past resales price transactions in Singapore.
-They could be a person with interests to buy hdb resales flat, a person who is property agent, a person who is interested to sell his/her own hdb resales flat after the minimum occupancy period or a person interested to know where the highest or lowest resales flat are in Singapore.
+They could be someone with interests to buy hdb resales flat, someone who is property agent, someone who is interested to sell his/her own hdb resales flat after the minimum occupancy period or a person interested to know where the highest or lowest resales flat are in Singapore.

 - As an interested resales HDB buyer, I want to find out past resales HDB price in a town, so that I can have an expectations of price range in the town.
 *User can filter by town and check out the resale price transactions in descending price order.